What is Art Deco style?

 Sweeping curves

-Art Deco’s stark angular geometric shapes and straight lines are blended with graceful sweeping curves (think of the semicircles at the top of the Chrysler Building).
+Art Deco’s stark angular geometric shapes and straight lines blend with graceful sweeping curves (think of semicircles at the top of the Chrysler Building).
 These flowing lines were also integrated into many grand staircases and arched entrances.
 Deco furniture often has a curving element, like an armchair with a rounded back or curved armrests.
-This curvature can be seen in many of the era’s popular club or blossom chair designs that contrast the ordered linear aspect of much of the architecture.
+This curvature is seen in the era’s popular club or blossom chair designs.
+They contrast the ordered linear aspect of much of the architecture.

 Symmetry

 Art Deco is a highly symmetrical design style – a characteristic inherited from its modernist influence.
 Balance was an important consideration for the architecture of the time.
-Many courthouses, financial institutions and other pillars of urban authority built during the 1920s needed to convey a sense of stability while retaining visual appeal.
-Art Deco achieved both and has stood the test of time.
-It contrasted much of the frivolity of the avant-garde art movement, which sought to convey beauty in untraditional forms and images.
+Many courthouses, financial institutions and other pillars of urban authority built during the 1920s convey a sense of stability while retaining visual appeal.
+The aesthetic achieved both and has stood the test of time.
+It contrasted the frivolity of the avant-garde art movement, which sought to convey beauty in untraditional forms and images.

 An eclectic style

-As is already evident, Art Deco has several design influences.
+As is already evident, the style has several design influences.
 Early Art Deco artists and architects were impacted by cubism, constructivism, functionalism, modernism, futurism, Bauhaus and Art Nouveau.
-Art Deco is also one of the most pervasive architectural styles in the U.S. You’ll recognize its buildings anytime you drive through a major city.
+It’s also one of the most pervasive architectural styles in the U.S. You’ll recognize its buildings anytime you drive through a major city.

 When was the Art Deco movement?

 You can’t appreciate Art Deco completely without understanding how it came about – its cultural origins greatly influence the style’s aesthetic.
-It became prominent from around 1919 to 1940, during the period between the two World Wars, when people around the globe were embracing modernism and grandeur, traveling more and using new technologies.
+It became prominent from around 1919 to 1940, during the period between the two World Wars.
+People around the globe were embracing modernism and grandeur, traveling more and using new technologies.

 What does Art Deco mean?

 The most prominent introduction of Art Deco designs to the world was during the Paris Exhibition of 1925.
 Twenty countries participated in the exhibition of architecture, artwork, furniture and goods – the only requirement?
 Designers had to use completely modern ideas.
 Almost all countries exhibited designs with Art Deco themes, including modernism and luxurious splendor.
-The designs of everything from furniture to jewelry to ceramic pottery were elaborate, eclectic and diverse, and almost all were meant to be showy and decorative.
-The etymology of “Art Deco” originates from this event, and is simply a truncation of the words “Arts Decoratifs” in the title.
+The designs of everything from furniture to jewelry to ceramic pottery were elaborate, eclectic and diverse.
+Almost all were meant to be showy and decorative.
+The etymology of “Art Deco” originates from this event.
+It’s simply a truncation of the words “Arts Decoratifs” in the title.

 Movement to the US and the Machine Age

 In 1926, the Metropolitan Museum of Art asked for contributions from the Parisian exhibit to create its own.
-After the Met’s exhibition, Art Deco took off in the U.S., but with a slightly less opulent aesthetic.
+After the Met’s exhibition, Art Deco took off in the U.S. with a slightly less opulent aesthetic.
 During the ’20s, the economy and manufacturing industries were booming, and the Machine Age was in full swing.
-Whereas the designs at the Paris Exhibition were meant to be one-of-a-kind, because of the growing furniture and decor industries, art deco designs in the U.S. began to be mass-produced in factories and were a bit simpler.
+Designs at the Paris Exhibition were meant to be one-of-a-kind.
+Due to the growing furniture and decor industries, Art Deco designs in the U.S. were mass-produced in factories and were a bit simpler.

 The Roaring ’20s

-Art Deco was a relatively short-lived design style and has become inextricably linked with one particular historical period – the Roaring ’20s.
-Art Deco’s luxurious, fun style was a perfect fit for a time when men and women dressed in lavish clothing and embraced splendor.
+Art Deco was a relatively short-lived design style.
+It has become inextricably linked with one particular historical period – the Roaring ’20s.
+Its luxurious, fun style was a perfect fit for a time when men and women dressed in lavish clothing and embraced splendor.
 Outdoor soirees where guests sipped cocktails and conversed on decadent wrought iron garden furniture were all the rage.
-These days, it’s prominent in films set during that period, including “Midnight in Paris,” “Chicago” and Baz Luhrmann’s “The Great Gatsby.”
-These films remind us that Art Deco was an integral part of those years and it continues to be one of the most beloved decorating styles.
+These days, it’s prominent in films set during that period.
+Movies like “Midnight in Paris,” “Chicago” and Baz Luhrmann’s “The Great Gatsby” featured this glamorous look.
+These films remind us the aesthetic was integral to those years and continues to be one of the most beloved decorating styles.

 Prominent figures who influenced the design style